spot_img

 According to the committee that raised money for transporting the remains of the late Omar Mmubango, the body is likely to leave Jersey City, New Jersey as soon as the necessary certification is completed.

-“For now, we really can’t say when the body will ship because we are working on the paperwork but we want everybody to know that we have raised enough money to transport our compatriot back home for burial,” said Kennedy Chesoli, a member of the ad hoc committee that coordinated the fundraising carried out on online platform Gofundme.
+“For now, we really can’t say when the body will ship because we are working on the paperwork.
+However, we want everybody to know that we have raised enough money to transport our compatriot back home for burial,” said Kennedy Chesoli, a member of the ad hoc committee that coordinated the fundraising carried out on online platform Gofundme.

-Mr Omar Mmubango, originally from Mumias, but who had lived an almost isolated life in the US for over three decades without most Kenyans, even those who lived in his neighbourhood, knowing him or anything about him died on February 9 while undergoing treatment at the University of Philadelphia Hospital.
+Mr. Omar Mmubango, originally from Mumias, had lived an almost isolated life in the US for over three decades.
+Even those who lived in his neighborhood were not aware of him.
+He died on February 9 while undergoing treatment at the University of Philadelphia Hospital.

 NOT KNOWN